 The seat and handlebars were large, wide, touring style — the kind of seating position and grip you can be in for hours on end without getting aches and pains of any kind.
 I don’t feel as upright as I do on a V-Strom, where I feel like I’m holding the reins of a horse, nor as sporty as on the MT-09.
 Just comfortably in the middle.

 When riding motorcycles my hands sometimes go numb from pressure on my wrist, but that happened very little on the Tracer.
 It’s partly from a) the smoothness of the engine (minimal vibrations) and b) the upright posture, which meant I didn’t have to lean down on the handlebars.

-Even better, the machine had cruise control, which meant I could use almost no pressure at all on the controls!
+Even better, the machine (being a GT spec) had cruise control, which meant I could use almost no pressure at all on the controls!
 In fact, I learned from my time with this machine just how valuable cruise control can be, and added it to my list of things a motorcycle must have if I’m ever to be on it for more than an hour.

 The controls were all very easy to find on the Tracer and the display gave me easy-to-read information at a glance.
 I didn’t find any of it annoying or difficult to use.

 The one thing that was lacking on the Tracer 900 was wind protection.
 On any touring motorcycle with a fairing, I expect to be able to ride without having an ungodly amount of wind around my helmet.
 On the Tracer 900, I definitely was buffeted by wind.
-I’ve got a fairly standard 6-foot 180-lb (80kg) build (not too long in the torso nor legs), and didn’t like the amount of wind around my helmet.
+I’ve got a fairly standard 182 cm (6-foot) 85 kg (185 lb) build (not too long in the torso nor legs), and didn’t like the amount of wind around my helmet.
 I could probably add an extended touring shield (Madstad make one), or ride more slowly, or use better earplugs.

 Riding the Yamaha Tracer 900